schakrab02/aiagent-st-fsi/README.md

     * SummarizeAgent: Summarize and Recommend based on Earnings and Stock Details received from two(2) parallel agents.
 *  **Trading**: This is implemented using **Human-in-the-Loop (HITL)** pattern
     * After **Analysis** for a specific symbol/ticker is completed, Chatbot allows to place a Trading order specifying 'Buy' or 'Sell' and number of stocks.
-      * To enforce some **investment discipline**, the Chatbot requires user to complete **Analysis for Recommendation** prior to placing the order.
+      * **NOT COMPLETED** To enforce some **investment discipline**, the Chatbot requires user to complete **Analysis for Recommendation** prior to placing the order.
 User may or may not acccept the recommendation to place an order for that stock.
     * If nos. of stock ordered does NOT exceed a configurable parameter, the Order is immediately 'Approved' by the Agent.
+    * If nos. of stock ordered does exceeds a configurable parameter, the Order is Rejected' by the Agent.
     * Otherwise, the Order is sent to the User for approval.
 User may either 'Approve' or 'Reject' the order.

 ### Section: Agent/Tool Flow diagram